 |Knee||Moderate||£13,920 to £24,580||Injuries that cause weakness, minor instability or wasting such as torn cartilage or dislocations.|

 |Ankle||Modest||Up to £12,900||Covers less serious, undisplaced or minor fractures of the ankle as well as sprains and ligament damage.|

-What’s important when making a personal injury claim is that you can demonstrate how you have suffered.
+What’s important when making a personal injury claim against your employer is that you can demonstrate how you have suffered.
 That’s why, as part of the claims process, you will be asked to attend a medical assessment.
 This will be arranged locally.

 During the meeting, an independent medical specialist will ask questions about how you’ve suffered.
 They’ll also read through any medical notes before examining your injuries.
 Once they’ve completed their assessment, a report will be compiled to show their findings.
 This will be sent to your solicitor if you have decided to appoint one.